dtc-coding-dojo/main/docs/_posts/2018-07-12-ATAC-CHIPseq.md

 2. A peak called filed in .bed file format (This is small so does not need to be binary)

 ## Pipeline
 You should have noticed that the initial analysis, although time consuming is quite straightforward, to that end it is possible to write a simple script in Perl or Python to automate the process.
-Or if you’re more familiar with Linux, a shell script is perfect for this!
+Or if you're more familiar with Linux, a shell script is perfect for this!
 Just simply call each program in turn with the correct command, by doing this you can leave your laptop running each program in turn over night.

 # Downstream Analysis
 This is when we begin to get an idea of whether the experiment has worked!!

 ## Visualise in Genome Browser,
 This is a good first step to see if your experiment has worked, you can visualise the coverage of your .bam files, and hopefully you should see the nice peaks that are associated with ATAC/CHIP data.
-The [Integrated Genome Browser] (http://bioviz.org/) can be installed locally.
+The [Integrated Genome Browser](http://bioviz.org/) can be installed locally.

 ## Differential Peaks
 This essentially forms the basis of the downstream analysis; you are hoping to find peaks in your treated data that are not present in your control/background data.
 This indicates for ATAC that an area of DNA has opened in the treated sample, and indicates an open transcription factor binding site in CHIP.

-[Homer] (http://homer.ucsd.edu/homer/) is a good place to start for this, as is relatively simple to use, and will carry out a basic differential analysis of your peaks.
+[Homer](http://homer.ucsd.edu/homer/) is a good place to start for this, as is relatively simple to use, and will carry out a basic differential analysis of your peaks.
 It is a little less useful for more complex data sets involving multiple replicates and treatments.
-Once you’re happy with Homer, I would then move to [DiffBind] (https://bioconductor.org/packages/release/bioc/html/DiffBind.html) an R program from the [Bioconductor package] https://bioconductor.org/.
+Once you’re happy with Homer, I would then move to [DiffBind](https://bioconductor.org/packages/release/bioc/html/DiffBind.html) an R program from the [Bioconductor package](https://bioconductor.org/).

 # Homer
 You first need to make [Homer tag directories] (http://homer.ucsd.edu/homer/ngs/tagDir.html), these are like .bam files that have been sorted, unfortunately Homer does not accept sorted .BAM files at present but he hopes to in the future.
 To make the tag directories: